-Egyptian cuisine tells the history of Egypt in its most delicious form, being the result of conquests and interactions with neighbouring countries.
-Greek, Syrian, Turkish, Lebanese and Palestinian influences can be felt and tasted in many dishes.
+Egyptian cuisine tells the history of Egypt in its most delicious form, being the result of conquests and interactions with many neighbouring countries.
+Greek, Syrian, Turkish, Lebanese and Palestinian influences can be felt and tasted in various dishes.
 Egypt’s coastline naturally favours fresh seafood, while inland and southern areas enjoy more spicy, North African cooking styles.

 Popular dishes include:

-Hamam Mahshi or Stuffed Pigeon: This is one of Egypt’s most loved dishes and consists of a pigeon that is stuffed with rice or ferek (green wheat) and it is then roasted.
+Hamam Mahshi or Stuffed Pigeon: This is one of Egypt’s most loved dishes and consists of a pigeon that is stuffed with rice or ferek (green wheat).
+It is then roasted.

 Dawood Basha: This dish is made with small balls of kofta (ground meat seasoned with parsley and onions).
 They are then cooked in a tomato sauce and served with rice and roasted pine nuts.
 Lamb is usually the meat of choice with this dish.